particuleio/website/content/blog/kubernetes-ingress.en.md

 ### Conclusion

-*Ingress* feature really does simplify application depoyment on Kubernetes.
+*Ingress* feature really does simplify application deployment on Kubernetes.
 It adds another abstraction layer on top of a complex feature, especially in the container world, where time to live is very low and reverse proxies have to be dynamic.

 There are few *ingress controller* for now, Google is pushing its but it is only available on GCE.
 Another community maintained is the Nginx but it does not natively support Kubernetes and/or Let's Encrypt where Træfɪk does.

 Even if very few options are available in Træfɪk, there is a strong community and features are coming up quickly.
 Træfɪk already supports multiple backends such as Kubernetes, Mesos, Consul but also Let's Encrypt as we saw.

 About Kubernetes, the project is becoming more and more pluggable, with a high abstraction level, and rapidly evolving.
 For exemple with *FlexVolume* and *Dynamic Provisioning*, which allow custom storage solutions to interface with kubernetes without touching core Kubernetes code.
-It is the same thing with *ingress* controller where (in addition to OSS solution) allow editor to publish software comatible with Kubernetes and the *ingress* feature.
+It is the same thing with *ingress* controller where (in addition to OSS solution) allow editor to publish software compatible with Kubernetes and the *ingress* feature.

 **Kevin Lefevre - [@ArchiFleKs](https://twitter.com/ArchiFleKs)**